Shinobi47/kata-bank-ing/README.md

 To run the project locally, simply execute the maven goal "spring-boot:run" and make sure that your port 8087 is not used by anoher process or change it in the yml file.

 ### Features :
-For test purposed, we have fed the database with one account and one customer (details can be found in resource file).
+For test purposes, the database is filled with one account and one customer (details can be found in resource file).

 #### Deposit/Withdraw :
 Two transactions are possible : deposit and withdraw.